abd-shoumik/Social-distance-detection/README.md

 # Social-distance-detection

 #### Github usually doesn't support files larger than 25 Mb.You can find the yolo weights in (https://drive.google.com/file/d/1QrGGrZl-K2z9IH410o9oeGvbKdIDjGIS/view?usp=sharing)
-* Download it & move to yolo coco folder
+* Download it & move to yolo-coco folder

 ## To run this code in your terminal:
 * ***Open your terminal**